 But God does not leave us there, for the human one has already come to break us out of our molds, and to fill us with breath once again.

 The kingdom of God is already among us in a thousand easy-to-overlook ways.
 In love for one another, in sharing of ourselves with the least among us, in holy moments that reveal God’s creation to us, God’s creation is already among us.
 But these require faith.

 Paul writes that once we knew Christ according to the flesh, we no longer know him in that way.
 So our faith is made more difficult, based on spiritual experiences and trust in God’s vision for his people, rather than a physical encounter.

-It is difficulty to be faithful to the vision God has for us when we are being pulled in so many different directions by otherwise honorable obligations.
+It is difficulty to be faithful to the vision God has for us.
 It is easy to get sidetracked by the trappings made with our own hands, overlaid with gold and silver, but with no breath within.
 We get caught up in our impatience when compared to God’s timeless vision, and would rather build a kingdom for ourselves than wait for the fulfillment of the one God has established forever.

 God’s kingdom is already among us, the LORD is in his holy temple.
 But we don’t fit in that kingdom yet.
 But God’s vision for us testifies to the end.

 There is great hope in the idea that God’s vision for us has not yet been fully realized, because it means that God is still working on us to make us more faithful, to make our actions more meaningful.
 We are validated if we are not satisfied with the way things are, or with the way we ourselves are.
 If we are happy with how we are, it means that God’s vision for us is better than we can imagine.